 Visit lifesavingnl.ca for the point values assigned to each program.

-Open category: Presented to the Affiliate Member with the largest lifesaving program.
+Largest Lifesaving Program: Presented to the Affiliate Member with the largest lifesaving program.

 Kean Award: Presented to the Affiliate Member with the largest lifesaving program in a community with a population between 10,000 and 30,000.